YasuhiroABE/crawler4j-japanese-contents/README.md

 The default container engine used is `podman`.

-If you prefer to use the ``docker`` command, you can modify the Makefile or set the DOCKER_CMD environment variable:
+If you prefer to use the ``docker`` command instead, you can modify the Makefile or set the DOCKER_CMD environment variable:

 ```
 ## To edit the Makefile